Wyoming Wing Civil Air Patrol: Cadet programs

 The Civil Air Patrol offers a cadet program to youth aged 12-21.
 Cadets take part in a 16-step program which covers aerospace education, leadership training, physical fitness and moral leadership.

 The Wyoming Wing offers an encampment which provides cadets with additional training.

 Aerospace education

 The Civil Air Patrol offers aerospace education to two different audiences: volunteer CAP members and the general public.
 The internal aerospace education program for CAP members has two parts: cadet and senior.
 Cadets complete aerospace education as one of the requirements to progress through the achievement levels of the cadet program, while senior members are expected to familiarize themselves with the AE program for cadets and aerospace issues.

 CAP's external aerospace programs for the general public are conducted through the nation's educational system.
 Each year, CAP sponsors workshops focusing on advances in aerospace technology in various states across the United States.
 CAP's aerospace education members receive more than 20 free aerospace education classroom materials.

 Organization

+Wyoming Wing Aircraft

+Wyoming Wing has five aircraft based in the state.
+They are kept in a state of readiness to respond to emergency services missions and are positioned based on need and availability of pilots.
+Additionally, aircraft are also used to provide orientation flights to cadets and develop proficiency and training of CAP pilots and aircrew members.
+Aircraft maintenance is performed at two facilities in Wyoming.